 As a member of the PwC Network, we have access to and use PwC Audit, a common audit methodology and process.
 This methodology is based on the International Standards on Auditing (ISAs), with additional PwC policy and guidance provided where appropriate.
 PwC Audit policies and procedures are designed to facilitate audits conducted in compliance with all ISA requirements that are relevant to each individual audit engagement.
+In Ireland, this policy and guidance is supplemented to address local professional standards and regulatory requirements.
 Our common audit methodology provides the framework to enable PwC member firms to consistently comply in all respects with applicable professional standards, regulations and legal requirements.
-The firm's audit approach adheres to International Standards on Auditing (Ireland) and laws and regulations in Ireland.
+Our audit approach in Ireland adheres to International Standards on Auditing (Ireland) and laws and regulations in Ireland.